 How Does Legal Separation Differ From Divorce?
 How are They Similar?

-In North Carolina, married couples can opt for a legal separation instead of a divorce.
-A separation agreement can be entered into at any time prior to getting a divorce.
+In North Carolina, a separation agreement can be entered into at any time prior to getting a divorce.
 There is no need to separate for one year to enter a separation agreement.
 Most separation agreements divide assets, and deal with alimony, custody, and child support.
 You can get a divorce after signing a separation agreement as long as you have been separated for one year.
-A key difference between a legal separation and divorce is that it does not “end” the marriage in quite the same way.
+A key difference between a separation agreement and divorce is that a separation agreement it does not “end” the marriage .
 You cannot get re-married to another person if you have been legally separated instead of divorced.
-If you have specific questions about legal separation versus divorce, our North Carolina family lawyer can help.
+You can get divorced without ever having a separation agreement.
+If you have specific questions about legal separation versus divorce, our North Carolina divorce lawyer can help.

 Why Choose the Monroe, NC Divorce Lawyers at Plyler, Long, & Corigliano, LLP?